bartTC/django-wakawaka/README.rst

    django project.
 2. Add ``(r'^wiki/', include('wakawaka.urls')),`` to your urls.py.

 That's all.
-Wakawaka has no other dependencies than Django 1.8 or later.
+Wakawaka has no other dependencies than Django 1.11 or later.

-**Private wiki:** If you want to deploy a private wiki so that every page needs an login simply add this line ``(r'^wiki/', include('wakawaka.urls.authenticated')),`` to your urls.py instead of the above.

 Configuration: